Thursday, 30 May 2019

 Answer:

 I do sympathise with people who feel affection that is wrong to express.
 However, it is far more important to submit to God’s created order.
-To perform homosexual acts is to massively insult him, and this must take priority over how we feel.
+To perform homosexual acts is to massively insult Him, and this must take priority over how we feel.

 Accusation: